 Panama City Beach is the home of several nature and conservation parks, which allows visitors to see Florida in its most natural, untouched state.
-One such area is St. Andrews State Park, a gorgeous slice of land that offers camping, hiking and water activities.
+One such area is St. Andrews State Park, a 1,200-acre slice of land that offers camping, hiking and water activities.
 St. Andrews stretches along 1.5 miles of pristine beach and is perfect for fishing, snorkeling, SCUBA diving and boating.
 Opened as a state park in 1951, this landscape is rich with history and filled with trails that wind through pine forests, begging to be explored.
+St. Andrews State Park features 60 campsites equipped with electricity, water, picnic tables, and grills.

 Those that just want a beach day are invited to flock to Rick Seltzer Park.
 Encompassing 4.75 acres of coastline, this park is free to enter and allows easy access to the beach.
 This locally renowned spot features natural dunes, which means that although the amenities of the city are just around the corner, park guests experience the feeling of a secluded beach, undisturbed by civilization.